Image Description

 The Hybrid Approach: Why It Does Not Have to Be Either-Or

-Here is something that often gets lost in the embedded HR vs fractional HR conversation: the two models are not mutually exclusive.
-In fact, some of the most effective HR strategies we see in high-growth companies combine elements of both.
+There is something that often gets lost in the embedded HR vs fractional HR conversation, which is that the two models are not mutually exclusive.
+In fact, some of the most effective HR strategies we see in high-growth companies combine elements of both embedded and fractional HR.

-A company might engage a fractional CHRO for strategic direction and board-level work while simultaneously bringing in an embedded HR partner to handle the operational execution.
+For example, a company may engage a fractional CHRO for strategic direction and board-level work while simultaneously bringing in an embedded HR partner to handle the operational execution.
 This layered approach ensures that strategy and execution stay tightly connected—a common failure point when companies rely on a single fractional leader who is only available part-time.

 Another hybrid scenario: a company starts with a fractional engagement to build the initial HR roadmap, then transitions to an embedded model once the strategy is in place and needs dedicated hands to bring it to life.
 This phased approach is particularly popular among tech companies in Washington DC and the broader Mid-Atlantic region, where hiring cycles can be fast and unpredictable.

 The key is to match the model to the moment.
-Your HR needs at 25 employees are different from your needs at 100, and they will be different again at 300.
-The right partner will help you navigate those transitions rather than locking you into a single engagement model.
+Your company’s HR needs at 25 employees are different from your company’s needs at 100 employees, and they will be different once again at 300.
+The right HR partner will help you navigate those transitions rather than locking you into a single engagement model.

 Common Mistakes Companies Make When Choosing Between Models